KeigoAlexTanaka/node-express-routes-lesson/README.md

 - Start building a REST-ful structure for our app
 -

+# App setup!!!

+Let's rebuild an app that looks just like what Kate did in her lecture.

+By the end of it, we should be able to go through

 # More Routes and Adding Params

 Of course, we want to do more with our app than just saying "hello world".
 We can do this by adding more routes to our app.